Discours sur les passions de l'amour: Philosophical and literary works

 Nicolas Malebranche is one of the most identifiable influences on the Discours sur les passions de l'amour.
 This would be one of the most convincing arguments for saying that the text was not written by Pascal, since the Recherche de la Vérité, the work with which the Discours has the most similarities, did not appear until 1674, twelve years after Pascal's death.
 Book V of the Recherche in particular, devoted to the "passions of the soul", is even considered by Lafuma to be the main inspiration for the text, so striking are the similarities.
 He considers that the Discours resembles this work as much as the 1670 edition of the Pensées.

 Descartes's Traité des passions de l'âme, and in particular his reuse of Plato's Banquet and the myth of the androgyne, can also be found in the Discourse.
-However, the rest of the Discours takes a different approach to the androgynous myth, defining the heart as the seat of the passions instead of the brain - and more specifically the pineal gland - in Descartes.
-Descartes' thought, as assimilated by Malebranche, can also be found in the Discourse, and the opening line of the text, "Man was born to think", evokes Descartes' "cogito ergo sum".
+However, the rest of the Discours takes a different approach to the androgynous myth, defining the heart as the seat of the passions instead of the brain – and more specifically the pineal gland – in Descartes.
+Descartes's thought, as assimilated by Malebranche, can also be found in the Discourse, and the opening line of the text, "Man was born to think", evokes Descartes's "cogito ergo sum.

-In literature, novels such as Logique des amants by de Callières fils (1688) could also have been a source of inspiration for the Discourse, as could L'Astrée by Honoré d'Urfé and the Dialogue de l'amour et de la raison by René Le Pays (1664), for the opposition between love and reason.
-Precious love as found in the Carte du tendre inspired by Mme de Scudéry's novel Clélie, historic romaine is also one of the influences noted by researchers.
+In literature, novels such as Logique des amants by de Callières fils (1688) could also have been a source of inspiration for the Discourse, as could L'Astrée by and the Dialogue de l'amour et de la raison by René Le Pays (1664), for the opposition between love and reason.
+Precious love as found in the Carte du tendre inspired by Mme de Scudéry's novel Clélie, histoire romaine is also one of the influences noted by researchers.